sqlpage/SQLPage/examples/single sign on with openid connect/README.md

 The credentials to the keycloak admin console accessible at http://localhost:8180 are `admin/admin`.

+## CAS Client

+This example also contains a CAS (Central Authentication Service) client in the [`cas`](./cas) directory that demonstrates how to authenticate users using the [CAS protocol](https://apereo.github.io/cas/) (version 3.0), which is mostly used in academic institutions.

 ## Configuration

 If you want to use this implementation in your own SQLPage application,